qheilmann/CommandAPI-docs/docs/en/annotations/intro.md

 <<< @/../reference-code/src/main/java/annotations/WarpCommand.java#subcommandExample

 Lastly, we declare a subcommand to allow us to run `/warp create <name>`.
 To do this, we simply use the `@Subcommand` annotation.
-In this example, we also apply a permission node that is required to run the command by using the `@Permission` annotation.
-The rest is fairly straight forward - we declare an argument, in this case it's another `StringArgument` , so we use `@AStringArgument` and then declare everything else in a similar fashion to the default command executor.
+In this example, we also apply a permission node required to run the command by using the `@Permission` annotation.
+The rest is fairly straight forward – we declare an argument, in this case it's another `StringArgument` , so we use `@AStringArgument` and then declare everything else in a similar fashion to the default command executor.

 #### Registering the command

-Registering the command is fairly simple and is a one liner:
+Registering the command is fairly simple and is a one-liner:

 <<< @/../reference-code/src/main/java/annotations/Intro.java#annotationsRegisterExample